ByteSizeMarie/The-Odin-Project/foundations/3-JavaScript-Basics/notes.md

       - .repeat(n) → Repeat the string n times
       - .startsWith(text) → Check if the string starts with something
       - .endsWith(text) → Check if the string ends with something
    - `${variable}` - similar to f-string in Python called "Template Literals", inserts variables into a string using backticks

+- #### using Javascript outside of web browser - Node.js
+   #### What is Node.js?
+   It's often used to build back-end services like API's (Application Programming Interface).
+Node is made for superfast highly-scalable, data-intensive and real-time apps and has a large system of open-source libraries.
+   - can be installed with the **NVM (Node Version Manager)**, which makes changing Node versions and upgrading easy
+   → this can be particularly important for different projects that need different versions of Node
+   → NVM is mostly supported on Linux and Mac but there is a version for windows on [ Github by coreybutler](https://github.com/coreybutler/nvm-windows?tab=readme-ov-file#readme) and a good [tutorial](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/)
+      - Most used commands are:
+         - nvm -v - shows current version and all commands
+         - nvm install latest - installs latest version
+         - nvm alias default vX.Y.Z - makes this version default
+         - nvm use vA.B.C -  changes to this version
+      - Installing Node.js with NVM
+         - nvm install --lts/ nvm install lts (windows) - installs stable version of "long-term-support",
+         this avoids incompatibilities with packages and is a guaranteed support for thirty months after its inital release
+      - Using Node console
+         - Node has an interactive console in which JavaScript code can be run and edited without having to open a browser, this is perfect for debugging or testing small snippets
+         - it can be opened in a terminal/shell/cmd with the command **"node"**
+         - and closed with **".exit"**
+      - **npm ()** is used for installing various libraries and tools used in JavaScript environmentes.